 The revision does a good job of dealing with previous comments with one very important exception.
 The argument of previous reviewers 1 and 3, and current reviewer 1, emphasized by me in my original instructions to them, was not taken seriously, and their response on this point is unsatisfactory.
 Otherwise, this paper would deserve to be published in PNAS, as it is a well-done experiment of broad significance and interest.
 So I will repeat:

-Please note that we did take all previous comments seriously; however, we admit that we focused more on the comments related to the Methods instead of the comment related to the framing of the manuscript.
+We did take all previous comments seriously; however, we admit that we may have focused more on the comments related to the Methods instead of the comment related to the framing of the manuscript.
 We appreciate that the expert editor has allowed us to resubmit a revised version of the previous manuscript to address this important comment.
+We have done so by (insert broadly how you addressed this and then say you fill in specific details below.
 We hope the expert editor finds that this manuscript is no longer misleading in anyway.

 1. Although the evidence is empirical, the title is misleading, especially combined with the abstract, which says nothing about a simulation.
 I'm not great at titles, but this one must be changed.
 As stated, it implies that the experiment changed intraspecific genetic variation of the plant in the field, and it did not.